XiaomiRC/Python-100-Days-of-Code-/Projects/Day 3: Rollercoaster Eligibility Test.md

 1. Only people who are 120 cms and above can ride the rollercoaster.
 2. You need to take the height in cms as input from the person.

+**NOTE**
+- You will find the flow chart in "Day 3: Rollercoaster 1 .pdf"

 ```
 print("Welcome to the rollercoaster!")